 Blog

-After months of being proactive against COVID-19, countless people find themselves exhausted by it all.
+After months of being proactive against COVID-19, countless people are exhausted from dealing with pandemic fatigue.
 From the tragic number of lives lost to the loss of life as we knew it, many are burned out from the endless news cycles, politics and social distancing.

 As a result, “Pandemic Fatigue” is the term used to describe the “feelings of restlessness” brought on by months of coping with COVID-19.
 It affects people of every age, location and socioeconomic background and remains a problem worldwide.